 Use parchment paper to line the baking sheet.

 Space out the meringue nests on the baking sheet, so they don’t touch; they will be expanding.

 Oven temp might vary.
 Keep an eye on the Pavlova nests while baking to make sure they won’t get burned.

 Bake the pavlova nests at low temp until they are crisp and dry on the outside but still have a soft center.

 Make sure your Pavlova is cooked through before removing it from the oven – it should be crisp on the outside but still soft in the middle.

 Allow the Pavlova to cool properly completely before adding the topping.
 It won’t take long, but it will help to hold the shape and keep them presentable.
 This will also help to prevent it from sinking.

 When folding in the whipped cream, be gentle so as not to deflate the meringue too much.

 Pavlova is a popular dessert in many parts of the world, and it’s no wonder why!
-This delightful treat consists of a crispy meringue base, topped with fresh whipped cream and fruit.
-While the classic pavlova topping is strawberries, you can really use any type of fruit that you like.
+This delightful treat has a crispy meringue base topped with fresh whipped cream and fruit.
+While the classic pavlova topping is strawberries, you can use any fruit you like.

 how to store pavlova